FUNDING FOR POST-DOCS

 South Africa Initiatives Office

-Grants to support current U-M Ph.D. students to travel, study and conduct research in Southern Africa and conversely to fund students from South African institutions to study and do research at the University of Michigan.
+Grants to support current U-M graduates students to travel, study and conduct research in Southern Africa and conversely to fund students from South African institutions to study and do research at the University of Michigan.
+These grants support graduate research by students enrolled either in a Master’s or PhD program.
+These funds are supported by the South African Initiatives Office, a fund established by Lester Monts in honor of Charles and Christella Moody.
 Be aware that the application process for the SAIO Research Grant and Moody Fellowship begins January 21st and ends February 18th.

 OTHER U-M FUNDING OPPORTUNITIES FOR AFRICAN STUDIES